 As solar power is becoming increasingly popular, the price of purchasing solar systems is beginning to decrease, making them more widely available.

-This is thanks to schemes that are being created to help the concerns from low and moderate income communities.
-These include investments in fully funded programs such as the soft costs.
+This is thanks to schemes that are being created to help the concerns of low and moderate-income communities.
+These include investments in fully funded programs such as soft costs.

 Whilst the EIA in 2010 estimated that solar was the most expensive form of electricity, in 2020 they confirmed it is now the cheapest electricity in history.